sergeylukin/emmet.docpad/README.md

 - **DONE** Pre-process HTML,JS,CSS on files save
 - **DONE** Lint JS, CSS on files save
 - **DONE** Have modular front-end JavaScript using RequireJS
-- Add support for Browserify
 - **DONE** Lint, Concatenate, Minify + update HTML markup if necessary on `grunt` command
 - **DONE** Push optimized website to Github pages on `grunt deploy:gh` command
 - Manage vendor libraries with bower
 - Have TDD workflow in place
 - Have an option to upload assets to CDN and update HTML accordingly on `grunt build`
+- Add support for Browserify
+- Revision static file assets according to their content, so instead of `main.js` have something like `9bec739.main.js`

 Important